 Keep in mind the following:

-The employer representative maintains the Employer Profile on Benefits Connect, ensuring that contact information is accurate and up to date for themselves, the billing representative, and Retirement Savings Plan representative, if applicable.
+The employer representative maintains the Employer Profile on Benefits Connect.
+This representative ensures that contact information for the employer representative, billing representative, and Retirement Savings Plan representative (if applicable) is accurate and up to date.
 Review and update all email and mailing addresses so that the Board may contact you with important information.